 If the date you first suffered a qualifying impairment was before the date you first applied for SSDI benefits, you could also qualify for retroactive benefits.

-How Can I Talk to an Attorney About Getting Disability Benefits?
+How Can You Talk to Someone About Getting Disability Benefits?